 Headings (Built-in Formatting Styles)

-Headings allow for navigation of documents, the creation of a Table of Contents, and allow users to jump to individual headings (sections).
-They also provide a structure to the document that improves the usability for all users while creating a more visual style to the document.
+Headings allow for navigation of documents, and the creation of a Table of Contents, and allow users to jump to individual headings (sections).
+They also provide a structure to the document that improves usability for all users while creating a more visual style for the document.

-Heading order is vital and should be sequential and relational meaning that it operates in a hierarchical manner.
+Heading order is vital and should be sequential and relational meaning that it operates hierarchically.
 Headings allow content to be relatable within sections and sub-sections making it discernible to those using screen readers.
 Avoid using ‘fake’ headings by making text bold or resizing it, instead use the pre-formatted headings in the platform you are using to create the content.

 • Heading 2 is usually a major section heading.